Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

+---
+title: "How to Think About This Deal"
+permalink: /how-to-think/
+layout: page
+---

 ## How to think about this deal

 This situation rewards a clear mental framework.
 Without one, it’s easy to fixate on headlines and miss the forces that will actually determine how, and whether, this story concludes.